Nýřany: Geography

 Nýřany is located about 10 km west of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the flat hill Dobrák at 456 m above sea level.
-The stream of Vejprnický potok flows through the town.
+The stream Vejprnický potok flows through the town.

 History

 The first written mention of Nýřany is from 1272.
 The village was promoted to a town by Emperor Franz Joseph I on 29 January 1892.

 The village of Kamenný Újezd was first mentioned in 1215 and Doubrava in 1556.

 Around 1830, bituminous coal deposits were discovered.
 The start of mining meant the rapid development of the village, and new people arrived.
 The peak of mining was in 1880, when 9,300 people was employed in about 40 mines.
 The mining ended in 1995.
-Those mines sometimes yielded valuable well-preserved fossils of early amphibians, which specifically originate from the Kladno Formation.
+Those mines sometimes yielded valuable well-preserved fossils of early amphibians.

-During World War II, Nýřany was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+During World War II, Nýřany was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 Near the end of the war one transport of death was surprised by an airstrike and about hundred of prisoners managed to escape.
 They were chased by SS-Guards and local Germans and either killed on the spot or executed at the place called Humboldtka.

 Transport

-The D5 motorway from Plzeň to the Czech-German border in Rozvadov passes through the southern part of the municipal territory.
+The D5 motorway from Plzeň to the Czech–German border in Rozvadov runs through the southern part of the municipal territory.

 Nýřany is located on the railway line Plzeň–Domažlice.
-Local railway line that leads to Heřmanova Huť starts here.
+In addition, a local railway line that leads to Heřmanova Huť starts here.